-Try switching your mouse to the left side of your desk (or right if you usually keep it on the left).
+Try switching your mouse to the other side of your desk.
 This will ease the workload of your normal mouse-hand.
-This can be a particularly effective move if you tend to have shoulder pain on only one side of your body.
+This can be particularly effective if you tend to have shoulder pain on only one side.

 It may also help to build variety into your schedule.
 Try not to do the same activity for hours at a time.
 “Spread out returning phone calls, using the copier, or speaking with coworkers through the day,” says Chris.
 “That way you’ll switch which muscle groups you’re using but will still be productive. “

-Chris suggests taking a 30-second “microbreak” every 30 minutes to shake out your hands and arms and to relax your eyes, head, and neck by refocusing your eyes to a point about 20 feet away.
 Every once in a while, leave your desk and actually take a walk.
-Micke suggests a 10 minute break every two to three hours.
+Sorrells suggests a 10-minute break every two to three hours.
+Taking a longer walk on your lunch break is also a good idea.